alminisl/krakncat/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## Why "krakncat"?

-The name is a playful combination of "kraken" (the legendary sea monster) and "cat" (like GitHub's mascot), representing the tool's ability to wrangle multiple GitHub accounts like a mythical sea creature managing different tentacles! 🐙

 ## Troubleshooting

 ### Build Issues

 **Error: "found packages cmd and main"**

 - This occurs when there are duplicate files.
 Ensure there's no `krakn.go` in the root directory.
 - Solution: Remove any duplicate files and rebuild.

 **Error: "go: command not found"**

 - Go is not installed on your system.
 - **Arch Linux**: `sudo pacman -S go`
 - **Other distros**: Follow the [official Go installation guide](https://golang.org/doc/install)

 **Error: Module download issues**

 - Check your internet connection and Go proxy settings.
 - Try: `go env -w GOPROXY=direct`

 ### Runtime Issues

 **Error: "ssh-keygen: command not found"**

 - OpenSSH is not installed.
 - **Arch Linux**: `sudo pacman -S openssh`

 **Permission denied accessing SSH files**

 - Ensure proper permissions on `~/.ssh/` directory: `chmod 700 ~/.ssh`
 - SSH key files should have `600` permissions: `chmod 600 ~/.ssh/id_*`

 **Git config not working**

 - Check if Git is installed: `git --version`
 - Verify config with: `git config --list`